Qiaopi: Qiaopi trade during the Second World War

 The qiaopi trade during wartime was facilitated by “the Yokohama Specie Bank, the Oversea Chinese Banking Corporation (OCBC), and the qiaopiju in Chaoshan”.
 Under the Japanese occupation, it was the banks and qiaopiju that were not hostile to the Japanese or collaborated with the Japanese that were allowed to continue the qiaopi trade.
-Despite close Japanese monitoring on the flow of funds, qiaopi money was delivered to the intended recipients back home in China.
+Despite close Japanese monitoring of the flow of funds, qiaopi money was delivered to the intended recipients back home in China.
 Qiaopiju found a way to skirt Japanese control and monitoring.
 The occupation of Singapore and Hong Kong in 1941 meant that the Shantou post office could no longer deliver qiaopi using the established Singapore-Hong Kong route.
 While the postal services were no longer conducting qiaopi trade as a result of the war and Japanese occupation, qiaopiju sent qiaopi “via Móng Cái in Vietnam to the Dongxing route”.
-Thailand and French Indochina had governments independent of Japanese rule.
 Dongxing is “a small city located just inside the border between Guangxi province and Vietnam”.
-This allowed for the Chinese diasporic community in Southeast Asia to continue to send qiaopi outside the Japanese-monitored qiaopi trade route.
+As French Indochina was independent of Japanese rule, this allowed the Chinese diasporic community in Southeast Asia to continue to send qiaopi outside the Japanese-monitored qiaopi trade route.
 Due to the destruction of infrastructure along with the lack of bank transfers and postal services due to the war and Japanese occupation, delivery by shuike became relevant and important again.
 The Dongxing route would vanish rapidly following the end of the war as the qiaopi trade went back to the Singapore-Hong Kong route.

 Challenges faced by qiaopi traders

 Attempts by authorities to control the qiaopi trade

-There have been various attempts by both colonial and Chinese authorities to control the qiaopi trade.
+There were various attempts by both colonial and Chinese authorities to control the qiaopi trade.
 Various authorities had mixed success through various means such as “licensing”.
-Controls by various governments increasingly made the job of shuike or running a qiaopiju fraught with risk.
-“Interference, extortion, blackmail, prohibitions, fines, police raids, confiscations, expropriation, and arrest", were some of the many risks faced by people plying the qiaopi trade.
+Controls by various governments increasingly made the role of shuike or running a qiaopiju fraught with risk.
+“Interference, extortion, blackmail, prohibitions, fines, police raids, confiscations, expropriation, and arrest" were some of the many risks faced by people in the qiaopi trade.
 In the 1930s, the Chinese postal services worked together with the customs authorities to clamp down on qiaopi smuggling by the qiaopiju.
-In 1914, legislation introduced made “licensing” of qiaopi traders mandatory and attempting to carry out the transport of qiaopi was seen as “smuggling”.
+In 1914, newly introduced legislation made the “licensing” of qiaopi traders mandatory and attempting to carry out the transport of qiaopi was considered smuggling.
 Despite this, noncompliance was widespread, and in the case of Shantou province, none of the 75 qiaopiju had license to operate.
 “Smugglers” transported more huipi and qiaopi compared to traders that were licensed.
 Chinese authorities tried several times to gain control over the valuable qiaopi trade to no effect.
-For example, in the case of Singapore, British authorities “decided to set up a Chinese sub-post office” that would handle the qiaopi trade.
-Along with the establishment of a Chinese sub-post office, it would be compulsory for all qiaopiju in Singapore to have all handled qiaopi to be “stamped and sent through the Chinese sub-post office”.
+For example, in the case of Singapore, British authorities established a "sub-post office" that would handle the qiaopi trade.
+It would be compulsory for all qiaopiju in Singapore to have all qiaopi be “stamped and sent through the Chinese sub-post office”.